-Bregman, Bregman HRs lead Miley, Astros over Angels 5-2
+Bregman, Brantley HRs lead Miley, Astros over Angels 5-2

 Will Harris pitched the ninth for his first save of the season.

 Luis Rengifo hit a solo home run in the Angels fifth.
-Mike Trout cut the lead to 5-2 with an RBI single in the seventh.
+Trout cut the lead to 5-2 with an RBI single in the seventh.

+“We’ve had chances, for sure,” Trout said.
+“We lost some tough ones in Texas, obviously we had our chances tonight and yesterday.”

 Dillon Peters (3-2) allowed five runs on six hits in 4 2/3 innings.
 The left-hander gave up five runs for a second straight start.